 We’ll discuss interesting facts about cocaine, statistics on cocaine addiction, cocaine effects on the brain, warning signals that a loved one may be addicted, how to approach a loved one about their addiction, cocaine addiction treatment, and cocaine detox, and where to get treatment and inpatient rehab for your loved one.

 Cocaine Chemical Composition

 Cocaine is a DEA Schedule II controlled substance.
 Substances in the DEA Schedule II have a high potential for abuse which may lead to severe psychological or physical dependence.

-Cocaine is a tropane alkaloid with central nervous systems (CNS) stimulating and local anesthetic activity.
-Cocaine binds to the dopamine, serotonin, and norepinephrine transport proteins and inhibits the re-uptake of dopamine, serotonin, and norepinephrine into pre-synaptic neurons.
+Cocaine is a tropane alkaloid that stimulates central nervous systems (CNS) and local anesthetic activity.
+Cocaine binds to the dopamine, serotonin, and norepinephrine transport proteins and inhibits the reuptake of dopamine, serotonin, and norepinephrine into pre-synaptic neurons.
 This leads to an accumulation of the respective neurotransmitters in the synaptic cleft and may result in increased postsynaptic receptor activation.
 The mechanism of action through which cocaine exerts its local anesthetic effects is by binding to and blocking the voltage-gated sodium channels in the neuronal cell membrane.
 By stabilizing neuronal membranes, cocaine inhibits the initiation and conduction of nerve impulses and produces a reversible loss of sensation.

 What Is Crack Made Of?

 Is there a difference between cocaine and crack cocaine?
 Yes.
 Crack is produced by dissolving powdered cocaine in a mixture of water, ammonia, or sodium bicarbonate (baking soda).
 The mixture is boiled until a solid substance forms.
 The solid is removed from the liquid, dried, and then broken into chunks (rocks) sold as crack cocaine.